On the rate and on the gravitational wave emission of short and long GRBs: Conclusions

-\item[IV.] {\bf S-GRFs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of aLIGO, AdV and bar detectors.
+\item[IV.] {\bf S-GRFs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 However, the GW energy output in the merger regime leads to a characteristic strain which is not sufficient to be detectable either by any of them.
 See Fig.~\ref{fig:h_char} for details.
-The inspiral regime is detectable for sources located at distances smaller than 168~Mpc for the O1 aLIGO run and smaller than 476~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
+The inspiral regime is detectable for sources located at distances smaller than 181~Mpc for the O1 Advanced LIGO run and smaller than 452~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
 The closest S-GRF observed up to now is, however, located at 509~Mpc.
 See Table~\ref{tab:summary} for the expected GW detection rate.

-\item[V.] {\bf S-GRBs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of aLIGO, AdV and bar detectors.
+\item[V.] {\bf S-GRBs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 However, the GW energy output in the merger regime leads to a characteristic strain which is not sufficient to be detectable either by any of them.
 See Fig.~\ref{fig:h_char} for details.
-The inspiral regime is detectable for sources located at distances smaller than 227~Mpc for the O1 aLIGO run and smaller than 640~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
+The inspiral regime is detectable for sources located at distances smaller than 244~Mpc for the O1 Advanced LIGO run and smaller than 609~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
 The closest S-GRB observed up to now is, however, located at 5842~Mpc.
 See Table~\ref{tab:summary} for the expected GW detection rate.